PlanetNLP

 Think of something that you do not believe.

-This does not need to be something important, in fact something trivial such as the belief that you can breathe, or some other minor belief is best.
+This does not need to be something important, in fact something trivial such as the belief that the sky is green, or some other minor nonsensical belief is best.

 Now think of that belief and notice that when you think of the belief you visualize something related to it.